-Fundamentally, the concepts discussed above are interrelated as well as complementary, whether viewed inter se, in this study, or in the overarching context of sustainable development.
-With regard to sustainable development, the Stockholm Declaration of 1972, in Principle 13, states that in order to achieve a more rational management of resources and thus to improve the environment, states should adopt an integrated and co-ordinated approach to their development planning so as to ensure that development is compatible with the need to protect and improve the human environment for the benefit of their populations.
+Fundamentally, the concepts discussed above are interrelated as well as complementary, whether viewed inter se, in this study, or in the overarching context of sustainable development.59 With regard to sustainable development, the Stockholm Declaration of 1972,60 in Principle 13, states that in order to achieve a more rational management of resources and thus to improve the environment, states should adopt an integrated and co-ordinated approach to their development planning so as to ensure that development is compatible with the need to protect and improve the human environment for the benefit of their populations.
 The interconnectedness of environment and development was recognized in Art.
-30 of the Charter of Economic Rights and Duties of States (CERDS), which refers to the need for the protection, preservation and enhancement of the environment for present and future generations by all states, and also the responsibility of states to see that their environment potential of developing countries.
+30 of the Charter of Economic Rights and Duties of States (CERDS),61 which refers to the need for the protection, preservation and enhancement of the environment for present and future generations by all states, and also the responsibility of states to see that their environmental policies enhance and do not adversely affect the present and future development potential of developing countries.
 These are examples of how law and policy can be a means to sustainable development.